-Ground balance can be performed by three ways in GOLD RACER: Automatic, Manual and Tracking.
+Ground balance can be performed in three ways in RACER 2: Automatic, Manual and TRACKING.

 If the trigger is pushed forward while performing automatic or manual ground balance, the device will switch to the All Metal mode automatically on the background without any indication to the user, regardless of the selected search mode.